azmifauzan/aspri/README.md

 - Database credentials should be kept secure
 - Use HTTPS in production
 - Configure CORS properly for production
+- Environment variables with secrets are ignored by git and removed from git history
+- See [Environment Variables Setup](docs/ENVIRONMENT_VARIABLES.md) for detailed security guidelines

 ## Deployment